$1.85 billion in eligible project costs

 Construction is underway, with substantial completion expected by December 2020.

-The Moynihan Train Hall Project is part of the first stage of the widely-anticipated Gateway Program and aims to transform the James A. Farley Post Office Building into a modern, state of the art transportation facility.
+The Moynihan Train Hall Project aims to transform the James A. Farley Post Office Building into a modern, state of the art transportation facility.
 It is expected to relieve congestion at Penn Station which is the busiest passenger transportation facility in the US with estimated volume of 650,000+ passengers per weekday.

 The Project is being undertaken in two phases: